Record #: 4966

 Benefits:

-Our practice offers a competitive salary with bonuses and profit-sharing structure, mentorship, cell phone, full health benefits, continuing education allowance and professional dues.
+Our practice offers a competitive salary with bonuses and profit-sharing structure, mentorship, cell phone allowance, fully equipped truck and vet box, health/dental/vision benefits, continuing education allowance and professional dues.
 Veterinarians are granted 3 weeks paid vacation, 1 week for continuing education, and 1-week sick leave.
-We share on-call and holiday duties, ensuring that everyone gets personal time off.
+We share on-call and holiday duties, ensuring that everyone receives personal time off.

 Species Percentages: